juggernaut/webhook-sentry/README.md

 docker run -p 9090:9090 juggernaut/webhook-sentry:v1.0.8
 ```

-If you need to override settings, you can mount a settings file into your docker image.
+If you need to override settings, you can mount a configuration file, pass in command line flags or set environment variables.
+See [configuration](#Configuration) for details.

 If you need prometheus metrics for the service, allow access on port 2112 with something like `-p 2112:2112`.